 - Hover your cursor on any chart style preview thumbnail as shown highlighted in red within Figure 3, and you can see the Live Preview of that Chart Style on the chart selected on your slide, as shown in Figure 3.

 Figure 3: Chart showing the live preview

-Note: This process only applies the Chart Style to the selected chart -- if you have more than one chart in your presentation, you will have to repeat this process for each chart.
+- The process explained on this page applies the Chart Style only to the selected chart.
+If you more than one chart in your presentation, you will have to repeat this process for each chart.